Feyerabend/vm/jvm1/README.md

 ### another sample

-The sample 'Sample.java' above isn't however delivering much to inform us about the byte code instructions, as they mosly refer to invoking calls to procedures (or equivalent) in the native machine, and also referes to other classes. (more on this below.)
+The sample 'Sample.java' above isn't however delivering much to inform us about the byte code executable instructions that are familiar to us from previously, as they mosly refer to invoking calls to procedures (or equivalent) in the native machine, and also referes to other classes.
+(More on this below.)

 We could however use another sample to illustrate how two numbers can be added.